 When choosing a graph visualization design solution for your application, there’s a lot to consider.
 It should be a perfect fit for your data, your users and the questions they need to answer.
 It needs to make a great first impression, and look like a seamless part of your application – not a flashy add-on.
 The interface needs to feel familiar and intuitive, letting users uncover quick and meaningful insights.
 And on top of that – it needs to match your designer’s vision exactly.

-Meanwhile, read on to find out how clever graph visualization design can solve four of the biggest design challenges you’ll face when developing an application.
+Find out how clever graph visualization design can solve four of the biggest design challenges you’ll face when developing an application.

 1: A graph visualization design that stands out from the crowd

 It’s a cliche that customers “buy with their eyes”, but it takes a unique and eye-catching application to stand out in a crowded marketplace.
-And we’re not just talking about esthetics, although that’s important.
+And we’re not just talking about aesthetics, although that’s important.
 You need to convince customers that they’re looking at an app that’s easy to work with, and quick to offer meaningful insights.

 When you’re competing in the cyber vendor market, you have especially high design and UI standards to meet.
 Let’s have a look at a visualization design for a market-leading impact analysis application.